Skip to content

 Just-in-time still works when parts move through calm, predictable lanes, but it breaks down when those parts cross political chokepoints.

-For example, a two-week shipping delay can wipe out hours-based inventory plans and stop production lines without warning.
+For example, a two-week shipping delay can undermine hours-based inventory plans and halt production lines without warning.
 For parts that cross conflict zones or narrow sea routes, holding extra stock is no longer optional.

 Lesson 2: Political Conflict Now Sits Inside Supply Chain Planning